-This project will ideally construct a sidewalk on Powder Point Avenue from 263 Powder Point Road to King Cesar Road (approximately 1,600 feet).
+This project will ideally construct a five-foot-wide minimum sidewalk with granite curbing on Powder Point Avenue from 263 Powder Point Road to King Cesar Road (approximately 1,600 feet).
 This project will increase visibility and safety for pedestrians in the Powder Point neighborhood.
 This is part of a phased project to connect points of interest on Washington Street to Powder Point.